Philip Zisman, Executive Director

 According to Frank, “Working for this Association has been a valuable experience.
 As an aspiring Forensic Accountant, my work for the Association has given me insights into the skills and thought processes necessary to do the job, and has introduced me to important work that inspectors general perform.”

-Outside of the work place, Frank studies Chinese, Spanish, and Russian.
+Outside of the work place, Frank studies Chinese, Russian, and Spanish.
 In addition to his interest in languages, Frank is a certified master of Wushu-Martial Arts earning two world championship medals in 2004 and 2005.